Table of Contents

 Linux is home to some of the best new software, and best of all, most of it is free.
 Installation is a snap these days just by clicking on an icon in the ‘Software Center’ and installing it from a banquets worth of great apps.
-Have a look at just a few of these great titles:
+In Chapter 7 we have a detailed look at some of the fantastic apps out there for Linux, but have a look at just a few of these great titles for starters:

 A fully featured Office suite including a Word Processor, Spreadsheet, Drawing Package, Database and Presentation suite.
 Compatible with Microsoft Office.